9 License Management

-The lease length controls how frequently the RStudio Server instances need to contact the licensing server to renew their license leases in order for the lease to remain valid.
+The lease length controls how frequently the RStudio Workbench instances need to contact the licensing server to renew their license leases in order for the lease to remain valid.

-A shorter lease length will increase tolerance to failures on RStudio Server instances by making leases available for reuse more quickly.
-RStudio Server will release its lease immediately if shut down normally, but if abnormally terminated, the lease will not be released until it expires.
+A shorter lease length will increase tolerance to failures on RStudio Workbench instances by making leases available for reuse more quickly.
+RStudio Workbench will release its lease immediately if shut down normally, but if abnormally terminated, the lease will not be released until it expires.

-A longer lease length will increase tolerance to transient failures on the network and the RStudio Server Pro License Server.
-Any such issues that can be resolved before the lease is due for renewal won’t interrupt use of RStudio Server.
+A longer lease length will increase tolerance to transient failures on the network and the RStudio Workbench License Server.
+Any such issues that can be resolved before the lease is due for renewal won’t interrupt use of RStudio Workbench.

 We generally recommend using a longer lease length.
 Use a short lease length only if your environment routinely encounters abnormal terminations of the server or the container/instance on which it runs.

-If you don’t want RStudio Server to attempt to reestablish a license lease automatically, set the value to
+If you don’t want RStudio Workbench to attempt to reestablish a license lease automatically, set the value to

 0 to disable retries.
-In this case you will need to manually restart RStudio Server in order to reestablish the lease.
-This can be useful if you often run more instances than you have keys for, and wish to have more control over which RStudio Server instances receive license leases from the limited pool on the license server.
+In this case you will need to manually restart RStudio Workbench in order to reestablish the lease.
+This can be useful if you often run more instances than you have keys for, and wish to have more control over which RStudio Workbench instances receive license leases from the limited pool on the license server.